tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 ### Algorithms

 You will encounter the term *algorithm* frequently from here onward.
-For these lessons, the definition of an algorithm is: a set of rules a computer or machine follows to achieve a particular goal.
+For these tutorials, the definition of an algorithm is: a set of rules a computer or machine follows to achieve a particular goal.
 As an example, an algorithm for making a cup of instant coffee will read as follows:

 1. place one heaped teaspoon of instant coffee in a mug;
 2. fill the kettle with water;